 Covering Snakes and Lizards, Crocodiles and Turtles, including Colubrid snakes, Pythons, Elapids (called Cobras or Coral Snakes in some countries), Sea Snakes, File Snakes, Blind (or Worm) Snakes, Sea Turtles, Freshwater Turtles (or Tortoises) Dragon Lizards (Agamas), Gecko's, Legless Lizards, Monitor Lizards (often called Goanna's in Australia), Skinks and Crocodilia.

 PLEASE SHARE THIS PAGE

-normally brightly coloured but fades fast and pattern changes over time
+normally brightly coloured but usually the brightness fades fast and the pattern changes over time

 This hatchling was given to the late George Cann (Jr.) as an egg found